P-skylos/turtlescript/README.md

 # turtlescript
- a logo like language for controlling turtle style robots, designed to work with the edison robot
+ a logo like language for controlling turtle style robots, designed to work with the edison robot.

 ## Edison Functionality
 - Independant left and right motors